Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Introduction

-The aim of this work is to propose chemical mechanisms occuring in a wide range of possible atmospheric compositions of temperate sub-Neptunes.
-In this context, we have carried out parallel experimental and 0D numerical simulations to understand the complex out-of-equilibrium chemistry occurring in the upper layers of the \hh-dominated atmospheres of temperate exoplanets.
-These low-pressure atmospheric layers correspond with those probed by JWST observations and are exposed to energetic radiation that triggers photochemical processes.
+The aim of this work is to propose chemical mechanisms occurring in a wide range of possible atmospheric compositions of temperate sub-Neptunes.
+In this context, we carried out parallel experimental and 0D numerical simulations to understand the complex out-of-equilibrium chemistry occurring in the upper layers of the \hh-dominated atmospheres of temperate exoplanets.
+These low-pressure atmospheric layers correspond to those probed by JWST observations and were exposed to energetic radiation that triggers photochemical processes.
 As the atmospheric composition of these exoplanets is unconstrained, we carried out a study on various \hh/\chhhh/CO/\coo gas mixtures.
 The C/O ratio (from 0.5 to infinity) and metallicity (from 5 to 50 times the solar metallicity) of these mixtures are variable.
 The C/O ratio measures the relative abundance of carbon compared to oxygen, while metallicity measures the abundance of elements heavier than hydrogen and helium.
-To vary these parameters in our \hh-dominated gas mixtures, we use either \chhhh, CO or \coo as the main component, as well as different combinations of these carbon compounds.
-We have chosen to focus on these reactants that allow us to obtain a wide range of possible atmospheres, based on the observational data currently available for K2-18 b.
-Of course, these are relatively simplistic atmospheric analogues that do not take into account other elements such as nitrogen or sulfur, which may also be present in this type of atmosphere.
+To vary these parameters in our \hh-dominated gas mixtures, we used \chhhh, CO, or \coo as the main component as well as different combinations of these carbon compounds.
+We chose to focus on these reactants because they allow us to obtain a wide range of possible atmospheres based on the observational data currently available for K2-18 b.
+Of course, the reactants are relatively simplistic atmospheric analogs that do not take into account other elements such as nitrogen or sulfur, which may also be present in this type of atmosphere.
 Other oxygen-bearing molecules, such as water, could also be present in significant quantities in this atmosphere, although the upper layers may instead be dried out by cold trap processes \citep{Charnay_2021}.
-Nevertheless, these atmospheric analogues already allow us to cover a wide range of atmospheric possibilities and to identify a great molecular diversity.
+Nevertheless, these atmospheric analogs already allow us to cover a wide range of atmospheric possibilities and to identify a great molecular diversity.
 A key aspect of this work lies in the combination of experiments and numerical simulations, which enables us to extract abundance trends and chemical formation pathways.
-Identifying key mechanisms enables us to understand the role of different carbon-bearing reactants (\chhhh, CO, \coo) in organic growth processes, i.e. carbon chains elongation, and to study the effect of oxygen incorporation on chemical diversification.
+Identifying key mechanisms enables us to understand the role of different carbon-bearing reactants (\chhhh, CO, \coo) in organic growth processes (i.e., carbon chains elongation) and to study the effect of oxygen incorporation on chemical diversification.